 We often think of eating as merely a way to fuel our bodies and provide the energy and nourishment to go about our day.
 However, how we eat can also affect our digestion, satiation and satisfaction.

 Tuning into the experience of eating can benefit our health through the initiation of the relaxation response, also known as rest-and-digest.

 In a relaxed state, our body is better able to digest the food we provide it.
 This is because an awareness that we are eating can initiate digestion and improve blood flow to the digestive tract.

 Furthermore, when we are relaxed and aware, we are better able to tune into our bodies’ responses to what we’re eating.
 We can acknowledge our hunger, satiety, satisfaction and enjoyment.

 Often, in our busy lives, the mind chatter can feel relentless.

 Our minds may be occupied with endless to-do lists so that we feel we don’t have the time to relax, unwind and eat.

 As a consequence, we may multitask our eating.
 We may bring to the table our to-do list.
-Or continuously be thinking about what we should or should not be eating, or what is healthy or unhealthy.
+Or continuously think about what we should or should not be eating or what is healthy or unhealthy.

 The thing is, feeling this way about self-care and food is the result of diet culture.
 It is not a personal failing.